sophiaygchoi/Power_Outages_Project/README.md

 <iframe src="assets/missing-year-empirical.html" width=800 height=600 frameBorder=0></iframe>

 From the graph above and the result from permutation test, we get p-value of roughly 0.0, which is significantly less than the significance threshold of 0.05.
-Therefore, we reject the null hypothesis.
-Thus, we conclude that it is highly possible that the missingness of duration depends on year column.
+Therefore, we reject the null hypothesis. **Thus, we conclude that it is highly possible that the missingness of duration depends on year column**.

 #### Hour and Outage Duration
 **Null hypothesis:** The distribution of hour when outage duration is missing is identical to the distribution of hour when outage duration is not missing.